Venue & Settings

 - Use Copy link, Download QR, or the Share kit snippets when the readiness panel says the page is ready to share.

 You can edit the group name, public URL, logo, booking flow, location order, and storefront presentation from the same page.
-Public URLs are normalized to lowercase letters, numbers, and hyphens.
+Public URLs are normalised to lowercase letters, numbers, and hyphens.
 The readiness panel shows public location count, grouped service count, booking flow, QR code, and share snippets.
 Functional readiness warnings cover blockers such as no public locations, no grouped services, or a soonest-available setup without online services.
 Visual readiness warnings cover polish items such as missing hero media, generic copy, missing trust pills, one-location rollout state, missing reviews/portfolio proof, or theme contrast.

 To remove a location from the group, use the unlink action beside that location.
 A group must keep at least one linked location.